 While driving in the mountains can be a wonderful and exhilarating experience, it’s fraught with risks and can be quite challenging for both motorists and their vehicles.
-The twisty ghat roads found in mountains have a certain element of danger as opposed to driving on straight highways.
+The twisty roads found in mountains have a certain element of danger as opposed to driving on straight highways.
 But if done correctly, it can be a lot of fun.
 Here are some useful tips for safe mountain driving.

 Safety Guide for Mountain Driving

 The key to enjoying a drive through the mountains is to keep it smooth.
-Make sure you smoothen out your inputs – throttle, steering, gear changes, breaks – the works.
+Make sure you smoothed out your inputs – throttle, steering, gear changes, breaks – the works.
 Avoid making any sudden inputs as it will upset your car, which could, at worst, put you in another vehicle’s path.
 Also, don’t negotiate corners at speed.
 While you might want to have some fun in the mountain road’s hairpin bends, negotiating corners at high speeds could put you and other drivers in danger.
 Try entering corners more slowly and smoothly and then leave fast.
 Concentrate on looking around the corner and down the road rather than just at the curb in front of you.

 Check Your Car / Motorbike Before You Start